MicrosoftDocs/sql-docs/docs/relational-databases/tables/changing-the-schema-of-a-system-versioned-temporal-table.md

 -   During an **ALTER TABLE** operation, the system holds a schema lock on both tables.

--   Specified schema change is propagated to history table in appropriate way (depending on type of change)
+-   Specified schema change is propagated to history table appropriately (depending on type of change).

 -   If you add a non-nullable column or alter existing column to become non-nullable, you must specify the default value for existing rows.
 The system will generate an additional default with the same value and apply it to the history table.
 Adding **DEFAULT** to a non-empty table is a size of data operation on all editions other than [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Enterprise Edition (on which it is a metadata operation).